-This is a no-sew, no-glue, no-cut project that should be easy to create in about 30 minutes.
+This is a no-sew, no-glue, no-cut wreath project that should be easy to create in about 30 minutes.

-How to Make Your Burlap Wreath
+How to Make a Burlap Wreath (Pictures)

 This is going to take a little time and practice with your first one so don’t get discouraged.